TIBCOSoftware/snappydata/docs/best_practices.md

 To determine the configuration that is best suited for your environment some experimentation and testing is required involving representative data and workload.

-Before we start, we have to make some assumptions; otherwise, there are just too many parameters to deal with.
+Before we start, we have to make some assumptions:

 1. Data will be in memory: <mark>How much in memory.</mark>

 2. Concurrency:  <mark>Short running queries or long running queries.</mark>

-## Forecasting, Capacity planning, and Management
+## Capacity Planning

 The first rule to observe when planning is to know that no one size fits all capacity planning, as different customers have different requirement and the best solution is to create a plan that is most suitable for your environment.
 Therefore, capacity planning has been a critical component of successful implementations.